mettiuss/bus/README.md

 Compile the program using zmake and run it using ZeppPlayer (you can find instructions in the github pages)

+## Adding stop data

+Create a new file under `page/` naming it `data.json`.
+Build it following the template in `page/data-structure.txt`

 ## Installation

 Compile the project with zmake